WMYM-Experimental/Art-Human-Expression-Communication_Portfolio/README.md

 - This is a fully responsive site
 - im going to be modifying the website until 02/2022
 - Am gona update some features in the future...
 Add animations, more content, etc...
+- It was my first wev dev frontend large project